anchtun1212/apisecurity/README.md

-# Create new Database and new user
+# Create a new Database and a new user

 `sudo service postgresql start`